By: RPI Tech Connect January 03, 2024

 Tune in as we explore tips and tricks in the field of ERP consulting each week and subscribe to RPI Tech Connect below:

 Welcome back.
-This is RPI Tech Connect, and I’m your host Chris Ari.
+This is RPI Tech Connect, and I’m your host Chris Arey.
 Today, we’re getting into the good stuff.
 2024 Infor ERP predictions.
 We’ve got a very special guest joining us.
-The man, the myth, the legend, Mr. Keith Whalen, ladies and gentlemen.
-Keith is RPI Consultants’ managing partner, and he’s got a crystal ball into the world of Infor.
+The man, the myth, the legend, Mr. Keith Wayland, ladies and gentlemen.
+Keith is RPI Consultants’ Managing Partner, and he’s got a crystal ball into the world of Infor.
 Keith, would you mind telling us a little bit about yourself?

 Cool, man.
 We’re happy to have you here and thanks for spending the time.
 My goal for this episode is to identify the top three predictions for Infor in 2024.
 But I think before that we start talking about those, it’d be a good idea to maybe talk about what happened in 2023 and even before that.
 How’s that sound?
 Cool.
 So yeah, 2023.